shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Add-effects.md

 Pinnacle Studio provides a suite of customizable built in effects.
 Adding effects to your video will prevent awkward transitions between video clips and also enhance dull looking video clips.

-This section will go over the basics of add, editing, and deleting video transitions and video effects.
+This section will go over the basics of adding, editing, and deleting video transitions and video effects.

 ## Table of Contents
 {: .no_toc .text-delta }